• WELCOME TO ENEMY OF DEBT!

 You betcha!!
 This is the reason people file bankruptcy!
 Couldn’t you say that if they did the opposite then bankruptcy would never become in issue?
 Do something different, get something different!!
 It is as simple as that.
 People are filing bankruptcy to avoid the problems that they created and instead of owning up to the outcome they decide to make someone else take the hit!
 That is absurd to me.
 Usually I hear, “Well Dave Ramsey filed bankruptcy.”
 These are the people that are simply avoiding the truth of the matter.
 YES, Dave filed bankruptcy but he also REPAID all of the debts he filed bankruptcy on.
 That’s integrity!!
 He was also in MORE debt than MOST people.

 1. STOP BORROWING MONEY!
 NOW!
-(You are making the fire BIGGER with every dollar you borrow- PUT OUT THE FIRE)
+You are making it worse with every dollar you borrow!

 2. Get yourself on a REAL budget.
 Pay your four walls FIRST and your credit cards LAST.
-(Here is something new you can try- SPEND LESS THAN YOU MAKE!!
-Who knew common sense and personal finance were related?)
+Prioritize your life and your expenses.

 3. Consider getting a second job.
-(Not fun, but not to worry- just think about all the fun you had while running up ALL that debt.
-Now it’s time to get SERIOUS!)
+Not fun, but before you shoot it down consider all the fun you had while running up ALL that debt.
+Now it’s time to get SERIOUS!

 5. Pay off your debts (except the house) from smallest to largest using the debt snowball method.
 Dump anything you can to knock down your debt pile.
-(Keeping the things that caused the problem is insane!
-Let’s see - Keep the house because you like it OR declare yourself BROKE?
-I hope you like the house!!)
+Keeping the things that caused the problem is insane!
+Hmmm…keep the house and car because you like them OR declare yourself broke.

 9. Build Wealth and GIVE!
 (If you have no payments you will be able to build wealth “SCARY FAST”, and GIVE like never before.